-- Online application

-- Application fee

-- Affirm to be a Christian and agree with CIU's Doctrinal Standard

-• Official transcript for highest earned degree and any master's level credits earned with a minimum GPA of 3.0 for the most recent degree earned and completion of a graduate-level theological degree (M.A. or M.Div.) from an accredited institution.

-- Students whose GPA falls between 2.5 and 3.0 may be considered for admission on a conditional basis if they submit their requests in writing accompanied by appropriate rationale.

-- Church Leader Reference

-- Essay (800 words total)
+- Online application - Application fee - Affirm to be a Christian and agree with CIU's Statement of Faith. - Official transcript for highest earned degree and any master's level credits earned with a minimum GPA of 3.0 for the most recent degree earned and completion of a graduatelevel theological degree (M.A. or M.Div.) from an accredited institution. - Students whose GPA falls between 2.5 and 3.0 may be considered for admission on a conditional basis if they submit their requests in writing accompanied by an appropriate rationale. - Church Leader Reference - Essay (800 words total) - Applicants need to give evidence of at least three years of full-time ministry experience in a leadership role or similar capacity, preferably after completing the MDiv or equivalent education and ministry experience.